How to manage user permissions

 During user creation, the permissions panel can be accessed through the top tab menu.
 For more information see how to add users.

-Permissions are applied on existing items at the moment the configuration is set, and not applied to any items created afterward.
+Permissions are applied on existing items at the time the configuration is set, and not applied to any items created afterward.
 When you modify your Database configuration, your configured permissions are automatically set to Custom.
 The Custom setting ensures that your permissions are still valid for items created before you reconfigured your Database.
 Any items created after you change your configuration will not have permissions applied to them, you must set new permissions.